hbaradius/corl2023-rebuttal/README.md

 **C1:** ***"The proposed method seems heavily relying on vision sensors.
 From the ablation study, the IMU doesn’t seem to add much value to the system."***

-**A1:** Yes, IMU contains certain noise when enough vision data available especially for this case, the end-effector motion can be easily captured via depth and RGB.
+**A1:** Yes, IMU contains certain noise when enough vision data is available especially for this case, the end-effector motion can be easily captured via depth and RGB.
 However, if we change the robot state into estimation the internal forces/acceleration of joints, then IMUs will be more reflective for such cases.

 **C2:** ***"The organization of the paper can be improved.
 Currently, it’s a bit difficult to get a sense of the experimental setup without heavily referring to the appendix."***